algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Pushes: []byte
 - pop two byte strings A and B and join them

+`cons` panics if the result would be greater than 4096 bytes

 ## substring

 - Opcode: 0x51 {uint8 start position}{uint8 end position}